-- Taxable turnover over the last 12 months is less than AED 187,500, and does not expect to exceed this in the next 30 days
+- The taxable turnover during the last 12 months falls below AED 187,500 and is not expected to exceed this threshold in the next 30 days.

-- In the event of a merger or acquisition, one or more entities may need to deregister for VAT
+- In the case of a merger or acquisition, one or more entities may need to deregister for VAT.

 General Process for VAT Deregistration